Picovoice/picovoice/README.md

 go get github.com/Picovoice/picovoice/sdk/go
 ```

 To create an instance of the engine with default parameters, use the `NewPicovoice` function.
-You must provide a Porcupine keyword file, a wake word detection callback function, a Rhino context file and a inference callback function.
+You must provide a Porcupine keyword file, a wake word detection callback function, a Rhino context file and an inference callback function.
 You must then make a call to `Init()`.

 ```go
 . "github.com/Picovoice/picovoice/sdk/go"